 Why The Treatment Could Have Failed

-There are a few different possibilities for why the treatment was not a success.
+There are a few different possibilities for why IVF fails.
 Not all of the issues that may get in the way of the success of an IVF cycle can necessarily be corrected, but there are some that can be addressed and change the probability that the next cycle will result in pregnancy.
 The different factors that could be responsible for the cycle’s failure include:

 The ovarian response.
 A woman’s ovaries will respond to the fertility treatment by producing multiple eggs.
 This production must occur to increase the chances of conception.
 Some women’s ovaries, however, are just not able to do so as they have fewer number of eggs in their reserve than was expected.
 This may be due to age, but also could have something to do with the existence of a high follicle stimulating hormone or low anti-mullerian hormone levels.